davemcg/Snakerail/README.md

 # Why doesn't David just remove all the `module` lines?

 Because this is for my working use on NIH HPC, which uses a module system which I abuse instead of rolling my own containers or conda envs or something.
+If you do want to run this and are having trouble, let me know.
+I don't think it's much more effort to make more general.
+Again, I'm lazy and don't want to optimize further if only I am using it.